Sony's Spider-Man Universe: Expansion to television

 By September 2020, Sony was in talks with Amazon Prime Video for the latter to be the streaming distributor for Sony's "suite" of Marvel-based television series, similar to Marvel Television's group of series that streamed on Netflix.
-The negotiations with Amazon were said to be complex, with "major issues that need to be resolved" due to the complicated distribution rights for the various characters.
+The negotiations with Amazon were said to be complex, with "major issues that need to be resolved" stemming from the complex distribution rights for the various characters.
 The series were expected to be released on a traditional television platform before moving to streaming.
+By then, the first series intended to be part of this deal was one focused on the character Silk, who had been identified as a good candidate for a series after a film was in development.
 Amazon was confirmed at the end of April 2021 to have the rights to stream the upcoming series on Prime Video.
 In November 2022, the series were set to debut on the television network MGM+ before streaming on Prime Video.
-In February 2023, an untitled series centered on the character Spider-Man Noir was revealed to be in development.
+The Silk series was titled Silk: Spider Society when it was being re-developed, while a series centered on the character Spider-Man Noir was revealed to be in development in February 2023 for Amazon.

+The writers' rooms for Silk: Spider Society and the Spider-Man Noir series were shut down when the Writers Guild of America (WGA) went on strike in May 2023.
+After the strike ended in late September, Amazon Studios delayed re-opening the writers' room for Spider Society so executives could re-evaluate the series and its already written scripts, and that series was placed on hold by late November.
+Because of this, staff writers were still contractually obligated to the series without pay but were unable to pursue other opportunities at that time.
+The WGA threatened to take legal action against Amazon Studios in response.
+The Ankler reported that it was unclear whether the continued suspension of production was related to the strike or to other production issues.
+The following month, the writers' room was set to resume work in January 2024, which had the potential to change depending on the script evaluation.
+In February, The Ankler further reported that, after work resumed for a few weeks, the series had paused the writers' room and let go of several of its members to pursue other opportunities, except for Kang and one of the series' co-executive producers.